Lumberscout/Documents/whitepaper.md

 Main sale starts on 20 March 2018 and ends on 20 May 2018.
 20 000 TLY will be offered per 1 ETH.

-Purchase Price

-Endorsing early purchase.
-We want to endorse token buyers that are among the first by rewarding them with bonus tokens.

 Minimum amount to participate: 0.5 ETH.

 **Token Distribution**